-The trip from the Fuji Hakone area to Kyoto was our first experience of the Shinkansen (bullet train).
-We reserved a seat on the express to Kyoto (something we didn’t bother doing again because there are usually plenty of seats in the unreserved cars), and then we rushed to the platform and caught the next train, which turned out to be the wrong train – one that stopped at every station to Osaka (not Kyoto).
+The trip from the Fuji Hakone area to Kyoto was our first experience on a Shinkansen (bullet train).
+We reserved a seat on the express to Kyoto (something we didn’t bother doing again because there were usually plenty of seats in the unreserved cars), and then rushed to the platform and caught the next train, which turned out to be the wrong train – one that stopped at every station to Osaka (not Kyoto).
 The seats we reserved (for the express train to Kyoto) were in the smoking car in the train we caught, and the air was thick with smoke, so we walked through the carriages into an unreserved car.
 We had to get out at Osaka, but fortunately just across the platform was a train to Kyoto, and we got on and walked to a car that had no people in it, which we later realised was a green car (first class).
 We arrived at Kyoto Station by late morning.
-The station, designed by architect Hara Hiroshi, is a hub for shinkansen, JR and local trains, including the subway, and buses.
+The station, designed by architect Hara Hiroshi, is a hub for shinkansen, Japan Railway, and local trains, including the subway, and buses.

 We had tickets to the Jidai Matsuri (Festival of Ages) which occurs on October 22 every year, in which 2000 participants parade from the Imperial Palace to the Heian Shrine wearing historic costumes to celebrate the foundation and history of Kyoto from the 8th to 20th century.
 Unfortunately the parade was cancelled because of rain, and most of the time we were in Kyoto it rained quite heavily.